► CAR's in-depth review

-Ford says that the Focus Mk4 has been designed to evoke memories of the original – and that the company claims it's the best Focus – the best car – it's ever launched.
-Given the company's successful back catalogue, that some claim.
+Ford says that the Focus Mk4 has been designed to evoke memories of the original – but the company also claims it's the best Focus – the best car – it's ever launched.
+Given Ford's successful back catalogue, that's some claim.
 'The fourth generation of Ford's middle-sized hatchback, is nothing less than 'the best car we have ever designed, developed and manufactured.'
 So says Steven Armstrong, CEO of Ford of Europe, Middle East and Africa.